PdxCodeGuild/class_codebusters/3 Django/mob/02 Cat API.md

 Create a page with a "random cat" button that, when pressed, goes and gets a random cat image and displays it.
 Copy and paste the url below into your browser and look at the response.
 You can take the `url` and set it as the `src` attribute of an `img` to display it. [hint](https://docs.thecatapi.com/api-reference/images/images-search)

 `https://api.thecatapi.com/v1/images/search`
+(Hint: You may need to use the requests library)

 ## Version 2